Almograves/climatopia-magazine/markdown/atlantis.md

 SROCC.
 2019 IPCC Special Report on the Ocean and Cryosphere in a Changing Climate (eds H-O Pörtner et al.).
 In press.

+## Defensive architecture

+Defensive architecture such as dams and other water-blocking technologies have been employed to protect land from the sea for centuries.
+Some coastal cities and otherwise flood-surge endangered cities employ  such as in the case of the Thames Barrier protecting London